arielhr1987/leira-letter-avatar/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Generate beautiful avatars with user initial letters.
+Automatically generate beautiful user avatars using their initial letters.

 == Description ==

-Cron Jobs is a simple, but powerful plugin that will help you to manage your site cron jobs easily.

-We provide basic actions to manage cron jobs.
-New features are plan to be available soon

-With the plugin you will be able to:

-* Run and bulk run selected cron jobs.
-* Quick edit the cron jobs with a simple wordpress like tool directly in the list.
-* Manage your screen display options in the top right corner "Screen Options" section.
-* Get help and documentation about cron jobs.
+Letters Avatar allows you to generate automatically user avatar base on their initial letters.

+Fully customizable from admin area.
+You will be able edit avatar settings like shape, background color, etc.

 == Installation ==